paul-ollis/vim-vpe/docs/api/api.vpe.argparse.rst

             This is a modified version from the Python 3.11 standard library.
 This version stops processing arguments when a subcommand is encountered.
-            The upshot is that optional arguments are get properly associated with the correct main command or subcommmand.
+            The upshot is that optional arguments are get properly associated with the correct main command or subcommand.

         .. py:method:: error(message)